dd9jn/rfc4880bis/crypto-refresh.md

 ## Supported ECC Curves

 This document references three named prime field curves, defined in {{FIPS186}} as "Curve P-256", "Curve P-384", and "Curve P-521".
+Further curve "Curve25519", defined in {{RFC7748}} is referenced for use with X25519 (ECDH encryption).

 The named curves are referenced as a sequence of bytes in this document, called throughout, curve OID.
 {{ecc-curve-oid}} describes in detail how this sequence of bytes is formed.